xXGoziXx/CollegeWork/README.md

 ## Huffman
 Allows one to see the Huffman Encoding process of an ASCII sentence

-## MinVolatility
-This was my 2nd Year Final Project.

 #### Example Display:
 Enter your sentence: The cats did not sit on the mat